Stronger Country Communities Fund

 The NSW Government has committed $200 million for applications to support local infrastructure projects that will improve amenity and help sustain the social bonds at the heart of strong regional communities.

-The amount for round two has doubled, with $200 million now available for community amenity and local sports projects.
+Round 2 made $200 million available for community amenity and local sports projects.

 Documents for round two can be downloaded below:

-- Frequently Asked Questions – Stronger Country Communities Fund (PDF, 1.13 MB)
+• Frequently Asked Questions – Stronger Country Communities Fund (external link) (PDF, 1.13 MB)

 - Project Plan Template (XLSX, 15 KB)